iamieht/ls-ruby/ls-ruby/RB109/Other_Stuff/questions.md

 16. Explain the concept of method definition and method invocation.
 How are they different?
 17. What is the difference between `==` and `equal?` in Ruby?
 When would you use each?
 18. How does Ruby handle variable reassignment within a method?
 Does it affect the original variable outside the method?
-19. Describe the concept of implicit return in Ruby.
-How does it differ from explicit returns?
 20. What is the difference between `Array#select` and `Array#reject`?
 Provide examples of when you might use each.
 21. Explain how default parameters work in Ruby methods.
 Provide an example.
 22. What is the splat operator (`*`) in Ruby?
 Provide examples of how it can be used in method definitions and method calls.